tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

 3. Implement a queueing system for managing the ingestion of large numbers of PDFs.
 4. Consider using a caching layer in the querying phase to store frequent queries and their results.

-The current design, with its modular and flexible approach, provides a solid foundation for these scalability enhancements.
+The present example design, with its modular and flexible approach, provides a solid foundation for these scalability enhancements.
 The separation of concerns between extraction graph setup, document ingestion, and querying allows each component to be scaled independently as needed.

 By following this guide, you've taken a significant step in leveraging Indexify's capabilities for real-world applications.
 As you continue to explore, consider how you might apply these techniques to other domains or expand the system to handle more diverse types of queries and documents